-For the traveller, Bolivia is one of South America's most awe-inspiring and enchanting destinations.
-With an array of activities to explore and diverse scenery to enjoy, the country is fast becoming a must visit location on any trip to the continent.
+For the traveler, Bolivia is one of South America's most awe-inspiring and enchanting destinations.
+With an array of activities to explore and diverse scenery to enjoy, the country is fast becoming a must-visit location on any trip to the continent.
 It is the perfect place in which to become a wildlife conservation volunteer!

-Most journeys here begin in the stunning city of La Paz – the world's highest capital.
-Framed by the 6,088 metre high towering peak of Huayna Potosi, La Paz is definitely a scenic introduction.
-Explore its countless markets and the inimitable 'Valley of the Moon' – the founding location of Dias de los Muertos (the Day of the Dead).
+Most journeys here begin in the stunning city of La Paz, the world's highest capital.
+Framed by the 6088 metre peak of Huayna Potosi, La Paz is most certainly a scenic introduction to the country.
+Explore its countless markets and the inimitable 'Valley of the Moon,' the founding location of Dias de los Muertos (the Day of the Dead).
 Aside from the capital, there are many other impressive locations in which to explore.
-From the wildlife rich pampas region to the north to the shimmering shores of Lake Titicaca; Bolivia is a country that keeps on giving.
+From the wildlife-rich pampas region in the north, to the shimmering shores of Lake Titicaca, Bolivia is a country that keeps on giving.

 One of Bolivia’s most underrated hidden gems is its wildlife.

-It would be nearly impossible to write in detail about the sheer abundance of wildlife that can be found in Bolivia, but here we are going to do our best to inform you a little about the incredible array of animals you can expect to see in this South American gem.
-There are literally thousands of different species of bird, mammal, fish, reptile, and amphibians in Bolivia, but some of the more famous ones you may be able to spot include:
+It would be nearly impossible to write in detail about the sheer abundance of wildlife that can be found in Bolivia, but here we are going to do our best to inform you a little about the incredible array of animals you can expect to see.
+There are literally thousands of different species of bird, mammal, fish, reptile, and amphibians in Bolivia, but some of the most famous include:

-Bolivia’s very name comes from a leader in the nineteenth century wars of independence against Spain, Simon Bolivar, so this should tell you a lot about how the culture of the country has been influenced over the years.
+Bolivia’s very name comes from Simon Bolivar, the leader of the the war of independence against Spain back in the 19th century.
 The official language of Bolivia is in fact Spanish, and certain elements of Spanish culture can be found here alongside the more traditional Incan remnants.
-Some important things to know when in Bolivia are:
+Some important things to know when in Bolivia include:

-With luscious jungles and hundreds of years of history to explore, Bolivia certainly has a lot going on.
-However it can be a little daunting trying to pick and choose where to visit, but we are here to help.
+With lush jungles and hundreds of years of history to explore, Bolivia certainly has a lot going on.
+However, it can be a little daunting trying to pick and choose where to visit..but we are here to help!
 Some of Bolivia’s attractions include:

 Bolivia is an incredible place to explore, so start planning your trip now!